Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

-Riruru had some traumatic experiences as a child, and she holds a very deep distrust and resentment towards humans.
-The only individual with whom she feels connected to is Pippo, whom she fixed "on a whim" after he was broken by the other robots.
-Despite everything Nobita and the others do for her, Riruru escape and decides to alert the rest of the Robot Army that they are in a Mirror World and not the real Earth.
-The gang locates her before the meet and Nobita tries to stop her but Riruru shoots Nobita with a laser beam from her finger.
-Pippo jumps in front of Nobita and becomes very badly injured, which gives Riruru a wake-up call as she decides to help the humans while not disclosing the reason for the lack of people.
-However, the commander and the rest of the robot army chain her up for her heresy and proceed to torture her for what she knows.
-Luckily, Nobita, Doraemon, and the others arrive with Zanda Claus and rescue her.
+Meanwhile, Lilulu had some traumatic experiences as a child: back in her home planet Mechatopia, there are two classes of robots, the ruling and the ruled classes.
+The ruled class is treated like slaves, and even Judo was thrown away in the garbage, only for singing.
+As Mechatopia progresses, the ruled class demands equality and liberation, so the robots decide to use humans as their new workforce.
+Eventually, the robots view themselves as the superior class compared to humans.
+The only individual with whom she feels connected is Judo, whom she fixed "on a whim" after he was broken by the other robots.
+Despite everything Nobita and the others do for her, Lilulu manages to escape and decides to alert the robot army and their leader that they are in a mirror world and not the real world.
+The gang locates her before the meet, and Nobita tries to stop her, but Lilulu shoots Nobita with a laser beam from her finger.
+Judo jumps in front of Nobita and becomes very badly injured, which gives Lilulu a wake-up call as she decides to help humanity while not disclosing the reason for the lack of people.
+However, the robot leader sentences Lilulu to death, but Nobita, Doraemon, and the others arrive with Zanda Cross and rescue her.

-Back in the real world, Riruru still feels conflicted as her willing allows Doraemon lock her up in a birdcage using the Small Light.
+Back in the real world, Lilulu still feels conflicted, as even if she knows it is immoral to capture humans for slavery, she still cannot betray her home planet.
+She asks Doraemon to lock her up in a birdcage using the Small Light.
+The robot army continues to attack and destroy the major cities, with the expectation that they can capture humans to be sent to Mechatopia for slavery.
 Later, the robot army becomes suspicious because of the lack of humans in the world.
-They discover that they are in a fake world after analyzing the satellite image of the world and comparing the image to another image of the current world, and seeing how they are reversed.
-They return to the lake where they first entered the fake world, which they believe is the connection doorway.
+They discover that they are in a mirror world after analyzing the satellite image of the mirror world and comparing the image to another image of the real world, and seeing how they are reversed.
+They return to the lake where they first entered the mirror world, which they believe is the connection doorway.
 Doraemon and the group intercept the army at the lake.
-Riruru and Shizuka remain at Shizuka's house to have a talk, which gives Shizuka a brilliant idea to save the world.
-She re-enlarges Riruru, using the Enlarging Torch Light, and they both use the Walk-In Mirror to return to the real world.
-Using the time machine, they return to 30,000 years ago on Megatopia, attempting to talk to the professor who created the robots from which the robot army is descended.
+Lilulu and Shizuka remain at Shizuka's house to have a conversation.
+Lilulu admits the robots' mistakes and asks herself if the creators of progenitor robots Amu and Imu made a mistake in creating them, which gives Shizuka a brilliant idea to save the world.
+She re-enlarges Lilulu, using the Enlarging Torch Light, and they both use the Walk-In Mirror to return to the real world.
+Using the time machine, they return to ancient Mechatopia, attempting to talk to God, the elderly man, who created Amu and Imu from which the robot army is descended.